AllirWasTaken/SCR/README.md

-#File Logger in project 1
+# File Logger + Cron

-#cron in project 2
+file logger is done in project1 folder and cron in folder2